developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 The names of files and folders cannot include the following special characters: `/`, `:`, `[`, or `]`.

-## Format a File or Folder as a Table[​](#format-a-file-or-folder-as-a-table "Direct link to Format a File or Folder as a Table")
+## Format a File or Folder as a Table

 To format a file or folder as a table: